Proposing a Program

-- Learn about the SPU policies and guidelines in the Policy Guide for Faculty Directors (note the timeline and proposal deadlines).
+- Learn about the SPU policies and guidelines in the Faculty-led Policy Guide (note the timeline and proposal deadlines).

 - Set up a meeting with the Study Abroad Program Manager to discuss your intent and the timeline and process for implementing the program.

 - Complete a proposal form for New Programs or for Recurring Programs.

 - Work with Study Abroad Program Manager to Identify a program provider or in-country host and begin working with them on a draft proposal of your itinerary, logistics, and program inclusions.
 Providers and in-country hosts must be vetted and approved by the study abroad office and university risk management department.

 - Completed proposals for all new and recurring programs must be submitted to the Study Abroad Program Manager by September 1 for programs that will occur the following year.